spack/spack/lib/spack/docs/getting_started.rst

           libglvnd-be-glx: [opengl]
           libglvnd-be-egl: [opengl]

+The `glx` and `egl` variables in the `extra_attributes` field are used to set environment variables for the OpenGL implementation. `glx_driver_name` and '/path/to/egl/vendor' should be changed from the placeholders to the OpenGL implementation's values before attempting to use an OpenGL implementation.

 One final detail about the above example is that it avoids setting the true root of the external OpenGL implementation, instead opting to set it to a path that is not expected to exist on the system.
 This is done for two reasons.